Table of contents

 - Not all sections or questions in the DMP may be applicable to your specific project, so feel free to leave them blank if necessary.

 - Additionally, consider including ORCIDs (Open Researcher and Contributor IDs) for the researchers involved.
-ORCIDs provide metadata that ensure appropriate academic credits are attributed.
+ORCIDs provide metadata that ensures appropriate academic credits are attributed.

 Remember that your DMP is a living document that should be developed at the very beginning in the research process and regularly updated as needed, similar to your README file and data dictionary.